solliancenet/microsoft-redis-cache-migration/05_Appendix/00_Setup.md

 - Select the **I agree...** checkbox
 - Select **Create**, after about 20 minutes the landing zone will be deployed

-  > **NOTE** If anything deploys incorrectly in the redis images via the Azure script extensions, you can check the Azure agent log files using:
+  > **NOTE** If anything deploys incorrectly in the Redis images via the Azure script extensions, you can check the Azure agent log files using:

   ```bash
   sudo nano /var/lib/waagent/custom-script/download/0/stdout